andrewn2000/parrot-build/README.md

 # Instructions
 * Start with Parrot HTB Edition
-* Install Ansible (python3 -m pip install ansible)
+* Install Ansible (python3 -m pip install ansible --break-system-packages)
 * Clone and enter the repo (git clone)
 * ansible-galaxy install -r requirements.yml
 * Make sure we have a sudo token (sudo whoami)
 * ansible-playbook main.yml
+* added Java installer

 # Off-Video Changes
 * Mate-Terminal Colors, I show how to configure it here (https://www.youtube.com/watch?v=2y68gluYTcc).
 I just did the steps in that video on my old VM to backup the color scheme, then copied it to this repo.